akolinski/vue-semaphore-heroku/README.md

 ### 3. Version control

-Let's version control this in our own Github repository.
+We need to version control this in our own Github repository.
 Create a repository in Github with your <name_of_project>.
-Then we need to push all our code to that repository:
+Then we need to push all our code to that repository.

 ```
 git init